Photography and travel blog

 Chobe Water Villas, Namibia

-At Chobe Water Villas, the teal-coloured infinity pool blends so seamlessly into the scenery that it's hard to tell where it ends and Namibia’s Chobe River begins.
+Each villa has a private sundeck built above the water on the banks of the Chobe River.
+At Chobe Water Villas, the teal-colored infinity pool blends so seamlessly into the scenery that it's hard to tell where it ends and Namibia’s Chobe River begins.
 The individual villas exude a luxury that seems surreal given the remoteness of the property; private sundecks above the water even have their own telescope so that you can watch the elephants, buffalo and other wildlife roam the plains.
-Beyond the villas, you can go on game drives into the Chobe National Park where you’ll likely spot hippos, crocodiles and exotic birdlife, too.
+Beyond the villas, you can go on game drives into the Chobe National Park, where you’ll likely spot hippos, crocodiles and exotic birdlife, too.

-Tulum also called Tulum Pueblo) is the largest community in the municipality of Tulum, Quintana Roo, Mexico.
+Tulum, also called Tulum Pueblo, is the largest community in the municipality of Tulum, Quintana Roo, Mexico.
 It is located on the Caribbean coast of the state, near the site of the archaeological ruins of Tulum.
 The community had a 2010 census population of 18,233 inhabitants.
 It is also the setting for Raymond Avery Bartlett's 2015 novel, Sunsets of Tulum.

 Tulum is the site of a pre-Columbian Mayan walled city that served as a major port for Coba, in the Mexican state of Quintana Roo.
 The ruins are situated on 12-meter (39 ft) tall cliffs along the east coast of the Yucatán Peninsula on the Caribbean Sea in the state of Quintana Roo, Mexico.
 Tulum was one of the last cities built and inhabited by the Maya; it was at its height between the 13th and 15th centuries and managed to survive about 70 years after the Spanish began occupying Mexico.
 Old World diseases brought by the Spanish settlers appear to have resulted in very high fatalities, disrupting society and eventually causing the city to be abandoned. citation needed One of the best-preserved coastal Maya sites, Tulum is today a popular site for tourists.